 In the continuum approximation, the circuit equation (\ref{eq:circuit-discrete}) becomes \cite{Ranadive2022}

 where $v_0=a\omega_0$ with unit cell length $a$.
 The second (fourth order derivative) term gives rise to dispersion, while the last two terms are the third and fourth order nonlinearities, respectively (where the order terminology refers to the degree of the nonlinearity in the potential energy function).
 Equation (\ref{eq:circuit-continuous}) is equivalent to Eq.
-(7) in \cite{Ranadive2022} by replacing the phase difference $\phi$ with the node phase coordinate.
+(7) in \cite{Ranadive2022} by replacing the phase difference coordinate $\phi$ with the node phase coordinate.

-\emph{Classical background solitons.}---With eventual, analogue Hawking radiation signals in mind, we wish to consider the behavior of a weak `probe' signal $\delta\phi$ on top of a strong background $\bar{\phi}$.
-By substituting $\phi=\bar{\phi}+\delta\phi$ into the circuit equation \eqref{eq:circuit-continuous}, we obtain the background dynamics expression [$\mathcal{O}(\delta \phi^0)$ term] and the equation for the weak probe signal affected by the background [$\mathcal{O}(\delta \phi)$ term].
-The classical background field $\bar{\phi}$ dynamics is given as follows:
+\emph{Classical background solitons.}---With eventual, Hawking radiation signals in mind, we wish to consider the behavior of a weak `probe' signal $\delta\phi$ (which when quantized yields Hawking radiation) on top of a strong classical background $\bar{\phi}$ (which yields the analogue black hole soliton).
+By substituting $\phi=\bar{\phi}+\delta\phi$ into the circuit equation \eqref{eq:circuit-continuous}, we obtain the background dynamics expression [$\mathcal{O}(\delta \phi^0)$ term] for $\bar{\phi}$, which coincides with Eq. (\ref{eq:circuit-continuous}), and the equation for the weak probe signal $\delta\phi$ affected by the background [$\mathcal{O}(\delta \phi)$ term], which we consider in the next section.

-We shall now derive classical wave solutions to Eq. (\ref{eq:wave_equation_order-1}) that propagate along the TWPA without changing their shape, i.e., solitons.
+We shall now derive classical background $\bar{\phi}$ wave solutions to Eq. (\ref{eq:circuit-continuous}) that propagate along the TWPA without changing their shape, i.e., solitons.
 Such a wave is obtained when the competing effects of dispersion (which broadens a wave) and nonlinearity (which sharpens a wave) are balanced.
 We derive a scale-invariant nonlinear evolution equation with a stationary wave solution in the vicinity of a linear approximation by using the reductive perturbation method \cite{Taniuti1968,Taniuti1969,Taniuti1974}, which employs the so-called `stretched' variables through the Gardner-Morikawa transformation: $\xi =\varepsilon^{1/2}\left(x-v_0 t\right)$ and $\tau=\varepsilon^{3/2}t$; these correspond to slowly changing variables in relation to changes in $x$ and $t$, with $\varepsilon$ assumed small.
 The phase difference coordinate is expanded as follows: ${\bar{\phi}}=\varepsilon^i{{\bar{\phi}}}^{\left(1\right)}+\varepsilon^{2i}{{\bar{\phi}}}^{\left(2\right)}+\cdots$, where $i$ is a rational number to be determined by requiring that the dispersion and nonlinear effects are balanced.

 Recall that the coefficients $c_3$ and $c_4$ of the nonlinear terms are controllable by varying the external magnetic flux $\phi_{{\mathrm{ext}}} $ (see Fig. \ref{fig:nonlinearity}); from now on, we consider the situation where either one or the other of these coefficients vanishes.
 For the case $c_3\neq0$ and $c_4=0$, we obtain